Francesco Facchinetti: Braccialetti rossi soundtrack and The Voice of Italy

 In 2014, Facchinetti returned to music, performing the song "Conta" for the Italian drama television series Braccialetti rossi.
 The song was released as a single in February of the same year.
 He also recorded the theme song for the second series of the same show, "L'inizio del mondo", a duet with Niccolò Agliardi, released as a single in 2015.

 During the spring of 2015, Facchinetti was chosen as part of a duo coach for the third series of Italian talent show The Voice of Italy, together with his father Roby Facchinetti.
 Father and son won the program.

 Personal life

 During the reality show L'isola dei famosi, Facchinetti started an on-again off-again relationship with fellow contestant and Venezuelan television personality Aída Yéspica.
 Their relationship lasted until July 2006.
 In August 2010, Facchinetti started dating Italian TV presenter Alessia Marcuzzi.
 On 4 September 2011, Marcuzzi gave birth to their first daughter, Mia Facchinetti.
 On 9 October 2012, Alessia Marcuzzi and Francesco Facchinetti announced their separation through a co-written official message posted on their Facebook and Twitter official accounts.
+On 11 December 2014 Facchinetti married his Lebanese Brazilian girlfriend Wilma Helena Faissol.
+Their son Leone was born in October 2014.
+In March 2016, the couple's daughter Lavinia Angelica Catherine was born.

 Facchinetti has worn the brands Adidas and Plein, promoting them into the Italian press.

-On October 17, 2021, mixed martial artist Conor McGregor allegedly attacked Facchinetti without provocation, in a nightclub in Rome, breaking Facchinetti's nose.
+On 17 October 2021, mixed martial artist Conor McGregor allegedly attacked Facchinetti without provocation, in a nightclub in Rome, breaking Facchinetti's nose.
 Facchinetti is planning to sue McGregor for the unprovoked attack.